ChrisHagan/metl2011/architecture.md

 }
 ~~~

-Where the blacklist specifie users who are not permitted to view this submission.
+Where the blacklist specifies users who are not permitted to view this submission.

 #Integration